Division of Student Affairs > About > Assessment

-Divisional assessment activities are coordinated by the assistant vice president for planning, operations and assessment and the Student Affairs Assessment Committee.
-The two main goals of the assessment process, implemented in fall 2004, are to promote continuous improvement and to understand how the division contributes to student learning.
+process, originally implemented in fall 2004 and revised in summer 2018, are to promote continuous improvement and to understand how the division contributes to student learning.

 We collect data within and across twelve departments that comprise the

 division to examine our individual and collective impact on students.
 Departments demonstrate contributions through data associated with their program areas.
 Program areas are purposeful combinations of activities and services each department does on a day-to-day basis.
 Program areas are measured according to three types of data that include baseline metrics, effectiveness metrics, and both department and divisional

 learning outcomes.
 By examining all three types of data relative to

 pre-defined success targets through annual

 assessment and evaluation, we can identify areas of strength and